 Traditions For Celebrating Hanukkah

 The Hanukkiah, a nine-branch Menorah, is to be lit nightly.
 The shamesh is the servant light, the longest one in the middle of four smaller on each side.
 We, as Messianics, recognize the servant candle as representing Yeshua.
-After lighting the servant candle, a candle is added each night for a total of eight nights, starting on the far right.
-Then each succeeding evening, an additional candle is placed to the left of the previous night’s candle.
+Starting on the far right, after lighting the servant candle, a candle is added each night for a total of eight nights.
+Then each succeeding evening an additional candle is placed to the left of the previous night’s candle.
 On Friday, the Hanukkah lights should be kindled before the Shabbat candles.
 And on Saturday, one should wait until Shabbat ends to light the Hanukkiah.
 Tradition says the hanukkiah should be placed in a window to publicly proclaim the miracle of the lights.